 Therapists & Instructors

-Debbie became interested in mindfulness as an occupational therapist and hand therapist working with people with chronically painful upper limb conditions in the NHS.
+Debbie became interested in mindfulness as an occupational therapist and hand therapist working with people with painful upper limb conditions in the NHS.
 After training in Mindfulness Based Cognitive Therapy (MBCT) through Bangor University Centre for Mindfulness Research and Practice, she started Simply Mindfulness in 2017.
 She has further trained to teach PAWS.b through the Mindfulness in Schools Project and MBCT-Life with the University of Oxford Mindfulness Centre.
-She has since taught the 8-week MBCT course to people in community courses, workplaces (primarily health teams and school staff), private courses while continuing as a hand therapist and teaching mindfulness for chronic pain at Spire Norwich Hospital.
+She has since taught the 8-week MBCT course to people in the community, health and education teams and one to one while working as a hand therapist and teaching mindfulness for longterm health conditions at Spire Norwich Hospital.

-Avril began her career as a scientist, obtaining a phd in Molecular virology.
-After working many years in this field she decided to pursue her passion in movement by obtaining a master’s degree in physiotherapy.
-She has worked as a physiotherapist since 2010 with professional sports teams and GP practices in the region.
+Avril has worked as a physiotherapist since 2010 with professional sports teams and GP practices in the region.
 As an avid climber and a national level gymnast, it was natural that she would aim to help improve the health of others through the use of exercise and further trained in yoga and pilates.
+With her experience in physiotherapy and competitive sports, she will tailor the practices to your needs to help you progress at your own pace.
 She now combines her work as a physiotherapist in GP practices in Norfolk with teaching clinical pilates and yoga classes.

 Laura is an experienced Chartered Physiotherapist and Certified Pilates Instructor, practising physiotherapy since 2005 and teaching Pilates since 2007.
 Pilates is an effective, enjoyable form of exercise to help optimise posture, tone and suppleness, as well as rehabilitate or manage many injuries and conditions.
 Laura’s mat classes are varied and progressive.
 They include the use of small equipment such as resistance bands, foam rollers and regular technique checks.
 Laura screens all attendees so that she can tailor participation to suit each individual and their goals.
 Enjoy moving mindfully in a peaceful environment at Postwick Hall Farm.